Are you Instagrammable? The truth about User-Generated Content

 Social Media – the tool of a generation.
 A tool used by an experience-driven consumer economy.

-If your business has survived within this rapidly changing environment until now, then I am sure you are aware of its disruptive and influential powers.
-Meaning, I do not need to tell you why social media should be of general interest to you when you are aiming at generating traffic and selling online.
+If your business has survived within this rapidly changing environment until now, then you must be aware of its disruptive and influential powers.
+We probably do not need to tell you why social media should be of general interest to you when you aim to generate traffic and sell online.

 You have already established your social media channels, and you are probably doing a great deal in creating content aimed to draw customers in – but have you given enough thought to how and if you appear in their content?
 Are you aware of why it is so essential for you to be mentioned?
 Have you thought about whether or not you are Instagrammable?